 Police in Valencia, Spain, recently arrested eight people who were using fibre-glass pieces and faked deluxe model badges to transform ordinary cars into fake Ferraris and Aston Martins.

 The converted vehicles were sold online at prices well below the market rate for genuine vehicles.

-But even with the huge cost savings, a fake Ferrari would be of little use in my part of the world unless the vehicle they converted was originally a four-wheel-drive with plenty of clearance beneath it.
+But even with the huge cost savings, a fake Ferrari would be of little use in my part of the world unless the vehicle they converted was originally a 4WD with plenty of clearance beneath it.

-When assessing the real cost of owning a Ferrari, one has to factor in the likely expense associated with regular maintenance and any damage on a day to day level.
+When assessing the real cost of owning a Ferrari, one has to factor in the likely expense associated with regular maintenance and any damage on a day-to-day level.

 Given the nature of the drive up to my home out in the Australian bush, the running cost suddenly escalates.

 I enjoy watching Britain's Top Gear TV program.
 It is the only show about cars that I bother to watch.
 I read recently that the UK is the biggest market for Ferraris in Europe, so I decided to hunt for a Top Gear review.

 I'm sure James May says the Ferrari California in this clip is worth 5.6 million pounds.
 How can that be?

 And how can anyone let 5.6 million pounds sit in their garage doing nothing?
 People are losing their homes and sleeping in their cars all over the world.
 Britain is not exempt from the global financial crisis.

 Many homeless families would consider it a luxury to be living in the comfort of this Ferrari-owner's garage.
 The car itself wouldn't be much use.
 Can't imagine getting a good night's sleep in the back seat.